Adams, Van der Merwe score three tries each as Lions crush Sharks - RFI

 The scorer of the first try came as no surprise with full-back Adams striking after three minutes to add to the four he notched last Saturday.

-Four minutes later, the visitors struck again with South Africa-born Van der Merwe, the leading 2021 Six Nations Championship try scorer, crossing the line.
+Four minutes later, the visitors struck again with Van der Merwe, the leading 2021 Six Nations Championship try scorer, crossing the line.

 The Sharks were good at times, but lacked the clinical finishing of the tourists when the 22-metre line came in sight.